sigreen-nokia/gazoo/README.md

 docker run -d  -v /tmp/gazoo-commands:/tmp/gazoo-commands --restart always --name=gazoo -v ${PWD}/scripts:/scripts -p 8080:8080 simonjohngreen/gazoo
 ```

-## developer
+## Developer method (build)

-** This method, allows you the opertunity to customise the scripts.
+* This method, allows you the opertunity to customise the scripts.
-** From the git source this builds your own private docker image and then runs it.
+* From the git source this builds your own private docker image and then runs it.
-** It doesn't use my image from dockerhub.
+* It doesn't use my image from dockerhub.

 ```
 docker build -t gazoo:1.0 .